Bina Tunas Bangsa School

-Bina Tunas Bangsa International School (BTB International School) is a school in Jakarta, Indonesia.
+Bina Tunas Bangsa School (BTB School) is a private international school located in Pluit, Jakarta, Indonesia.
 The School is open to Indonesian and expatriate students with the dominant language of instruction being English, and Mandarin as a second language.
+BTB School is authorised as an International Baccalaureate (IB) world school since 07 September 2005, offering international curricula under IB standards.

 IB School

 BTB International School is an authorized IB World School.